bigeasy/compassion/diary.md

+## Thu Sep 30 07:00:05 CDT 2021

+Writing an application and I'm pretty certain that I do not want the map and reduce built into it, that this should be external.

+Okay, now it is external.
+You used to build it in, so that you had a `map` and `reduce` function in your controller.
+Now to do map/reduce you use Conference.

+The controller functions are blocking and I'd like to keep it that way, but often times we want to perform an asychronous action then indicate we are done while allowing other messages to be processed.
+When you want this you start creating additional queues to queue up actions and that's complicated.
+We already have asynchronous queues with the network requests.

 ## Thu Jul 29 12:55:15 CDT 2021

 I don't believe there is a lot to gain by making this more functional.
 There may